If you suffer from premature ejaculation, kegel exercises are one of the classic ways you can develop better control during sex.

 B) Doing kegel exercises with an erection

-After 2 to 3 weeks of practice when flaccid you can try to do kegels with an erection once or twice a week either instead of, or as well as the normal practice.
+After 2 to 3 weeks of practice when flaccid you can try to do kegels with an erection once or twice a week either instead of, or as well as, the normal practice.
 Your main kegel routine should still be done when flaccid, even once you’ve been doing it for a long time.

-You can do a couple of sets of 10-30 fast pumps, followed by a couple of longer holds of 30 seconds.
+You can do a couple of sets of 10 to 30 fast pumps, followed by a couple of longer holds of 30 seconds.
 Then try for a minute if you can.

-Key points to remember
+Safety points to consider

 Part 3: Putting it all together